Logger Campground

 Directions

 From Truckee, travel east on Interstate 80 for 10 miles to the Hirschdale Road exit.
-Follow Hirschdale Road/Stampede Dam Road north for 8 miles to Stampede Reservoir.
+Follow Hirschdale Road/Stampede Dam Road north for eight miles to Stampede Reservoir.
 Turn left on Dog Valley Road to cross Stampede Dam.
-Pass Emigrant Group Campground and the campground entrance will be on the right in a quarter mile.
-Alternate route: From Truckee, go north on Highway 89 for 5 miles and turn right on Hobart Mills Road.
-Follow to Dog Valley Road and turn left.
-In approximately 3 miles, pass the boat ramp road; campground entrance is on the left in half a mile.
+Pass Emigrant Group Campground and the campground entrance is a quarter mile on the right.
+Alternate route: From Truckee, go north on Highway 89 for 5 miles, turn right on Hobart Mills Road, then left on Dog Valley Road.
+Pass the boat ramp road and the campground entrance is a half mile on the left.

 Location